 - the Corporate Manslaughter and Corporate Homicide Act 2007 (in the worst case scenarios)

 Trackplot’s lone worker monitoring solution helps employers comply with the law, avoid prosecution and ensure the safety of their staff.

 In the field

-From estate management to forestry, our technology is used in a variety of situations to support teams across the country.
+We have been trusted to protect many different outdoor sectors from estate management to forestry, our technology is used in a variety of situations to support teams across the country.
 As well as protecting lone workers, our system helps managers create a robust lone worker system and cater notification cycles to the needs of the business.